fernandaroeg/RoDaAd_ROS/odom_data_adapter/README.md

 This node subscribes to the topic "g_truth/Pose" previously recorded in a bag file using the groundtruth_adapter code.
 It adds noise to the groundtruth data in order to simulate odometry noise.
 The node publishes the following topics:

--**odom:** Ros odometry message containing pose, pose covariance and twist
+* **odom:** Ros odometry message containing pose, pose covariance and twist

--**Path_odom:** Ros path message to visualize graphicallly the odom path in Rviz
+* **Path_odom:** Ros path message to visualize graphicallly the odom path in Rviz

--**initialpose:** Initial pose of the robot which is injected with a noise value related to the one injecte to the odometry.
+* **initialpose:** Initial pose of the robot which is injected with a noise value related to the one injecte to the odometry.
 This value is used by the amcl node to reduce error in the path estimation.

--**odom_pose:** the pose stamped of the generated odometry
+* **odom_pose:** the pose stamped of the generated odometry

--**tf:** tf value with the relation between odometry and the base_link of the robot
+* **tf:** tf value with the relation between odometry and the base_link of the robot

-In order to run this node the launch file test_odom.launch has to be edited with the desired noise levels and location of the groundtruth bag file.
-The map server has to be launched previously.
+In order to run this node the launch file test_odom.launch has to be edited with the desired noise levels and location of the groundtruth bag file and the map server has to be launched previously.

 	roslaunch odometry_data_adapter test_odom.launch